 The Lady of the Pillar gives hope and encouragement to weary souls.
 Going to the church during your vacation in Cauayan can be a pilgrimage of sorts where you can utter a wishful prayer.
 The church was built in 1741 and has a well-preserved façade that resembles a fortress while having modernized interiors.
 One of the focal points of the church is the ceiling with its intricate design.
 There are also several statues of saints that visitors can pay respects to.
 Pilgrims go here to dedicate their prayers to the miraculous Nuestra Señora del Pilar image.

 Go on a Walking Tour of Cauayan

-If you live in the city, seeing magnificent views of farms and nature is far-fetched so take the chance to immerse in what Cauayan has to offer.
-Aside from its nature views, learning workshops and native houses; it’s a place where you can buy local products that are unique to the province.
-The bountiful harvests of the province can take you to a one-of-a-kind culinary journey.
-The city being also under the Spanish colonization has some well-preserved colonial structures like the Tabacalera Warehouse.
+If you live in the city, seeing magnificent views of farms and nature is far-fetched so take the chance to immerse yourself in what Cauayan offers.
+Aside from its nature views, learning workshops, and native houses, it’s a place where you can buy local products unique to the province.
+The bountiful harvests of the province can take you on a one-of-a-kind culinary journey.
+Being also under Spanish colonization, the city has some well-preserved colonial structures like the Tabacalera Warehouse.

 Go to D’Spot Rail Park

 Another one for sports enthusiasts, the Rail Park offers activities for beginners, advanced and professionals.
 The park measures 200X50 meters with six obstacles courses available.
 It’s inside Jaycee Farm and has a beach bar, villas, and other sports facilities like firing and archery range.
 It’s located in Barangay San Fermin.
 The water sports activities there can make anyone’s heart pump but wait until you see the sunset, and it will surely take your breath away.